 and be "dashed to pieces" like pottery.

-Here, John tells us that a voice tells John what is about to happen.
-Then John describes, in the only words John knew how to use, the scene in Heaven including Awe and Majesty and the worship of those creatures who surrounded the throne.
-It's hard to visualize the beings and creatures he saw, but how do you think you would do if they look anything like his descriptions?
+Here, a voice tells John what is about to happen.
+Then John describes, in the only words he knew how to use, the scene in Heaven including Awe and Majesty and the worship shown by those creatures who surrounded the throne.
+It's hard to visualize the beings and creatures he saw, but how do you think you would describe them if they look anything like his descriptions?
+How would you describe four beings that were covered with eyes?
 The one thing that is clear from the descriptions is that God Almighty is in charge and deserves the worship of His creation.

 Still with me?
 Now, John sees that a problem has cropped up in Chapter 5 - no one seems to be qualified to open a scroll with some seals on it - and starts to weep (that means to cry, if you fell behind).
 Then One stepped up who was worthy.
 Now here is where the symbolism gets really, really deep - that One is called a Lamb.
 No, no, relax, that's OK, we can do this.
 That Lamb is really a symbol for Jesus.
 Got it?
 If not, I'll wait.
 Let me know.
 OK?
 Good.
 Note that once the Lamb (Jesus) steps up, everyone breaks into praise and happiness!

 This chapter does have a little symbolism, but the verses themselves tell us what they mean!
 The first seal on the scroll is broken open by the Lamb.
-The act of breaking the seal somehow presents a picture of a rider on a white horse going out to conquer.
+The act of breaking the seal somehow allows one of the living beings start some action.
+John describes a rider on a white horse going out to conquer.
 There is a little confusion in all the churches over who this rider is, so let's not make up our minds just yet.
-After the second seal is broken, the red horse now emerges, and his job seems to be removing peace from the world, so let's just say he stirs things up.
-The third seal releases a horse and rider that seem to be making it hard to get food - like in a famine.
-And the last of the four seals releases a horse and rider that has the power to kill a lot of people.
+After the second seal is broken, a red horse now emerges, and his job seems to be removing peace from the world, so let's just say he stirs things up.
+The third seal releases a black horse and rider that seem to be making it hard to get food - like in a famine.
+And the last of the four seals releases a sickly looking horse and rider that has the power to kill a lot of people.
+He accomplishes this by causing wars, famines, plagues, and using wild animals.
 So, in general, we know that the first horse was to conquer, and then after that things go to pot with the rest of the horses and riders.

 Ready to make some guesses?
 If the first horse and rider are to conquer and the rest that come right after him are up to no good, the first one must be someone who sets things up for the rest to do their thing.
 Any thoughts on who that might be?
 That's right!
 The Antichrist himself.
 The rest are things that happen as a result of the setup from the first rider.
 Good job.
 Not so hard now, is it?

 Still in chapter 6, we see the fifth seal is broken and a lot of souls under the altar are heard asking a question about how long they will have to wait for their blood to be avenged.
 They are told to hold on until the time comes.
 Some want to throw some symbolism ideas in here about where the altar stands (in heaven or on earth).
 Since we are not told, we won't guess.
 We are just told that God hasn't forgotten those who died in Christ.
+He told them that they will have to wait for a little longer until the number of saints killed (martyred for their faith) reaches some magic number, so we know more people must die during this period (Tribulation).
 Just note that the next seal takes place on earth, as did the first four (not symbolism), and the seventh one speaks of silence in heaven.

-For those who consider these people under the altar as proof that people are now in Heaven after their deaths, explain to me how God would make people who "made it" to Heaven stay under an altar and complain about what is taking so long.
-That does not fit with the rest of the Bible and the character of God as revealed in His word.
+For those who consider these people under the altar as proof that people are now in Heaven after their deaths, explain to me why God would make people who "made it" to Heaven stay under an altar and complain about what is taking so long.
+That does not fit with the rest of the Bible and the character of God or fit what He has prepared for us as revealed in His word.
+This passage is speaking to the readers so that we know there is an end to all this misery.

 14 I answered, "Sir, you know."